tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 tags: [postgres, geospatial, stacks, database]
 ---

 In today's world, geographic data stands out for its ability to apply spatial context to collections of points, transforming them into valuable insights.
-When properly analyzed, these datasets can reveal exciting patterns that explore not only the dichotomy of nature and human activity, but the balance between them as well.
-Even as a quick illustration, geospatial data can help facilitate predictive modeling and spatial analytics, aiding in everything from disaster response planning to optimizing delivery routes in logistics.
+When properly analyzed, these datasets can facilitate predictive modeling and spatial analytics, aiding in everything from disaster response planning to optimizing delivery routes in logistics.

 Working with geospatial workloads is not new to Postgres.
 In fact, its most popular geospatial extension, and certainly one of the most popular in general, [PostGIS, has been around since 2001](https://postgis.net/workshops/postgis-intro/introduction.html#a-brief-history-of-postgis).
 However, installing PostGIS, its dependencies, related extensions, and loading it up with data is hard for new users of the extension.

 We recently launched the Geospatial Stack to make this easier.
-The Geospatial Stack comes pre-packaged with PostGIS and other related extensions, allowing you to perform geospatial analysis without needing to set up another database!
+The Geospatial Stack is open source and comes pre-packaged with PostGIS and other related extensions, allowing you to perform geospatial analysis without needing to set up another database!
 You can try it out on your own by using our [Kubernetes Operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/gis.yaml) or deploy it with a single click on [Tembo Cloud](https://cloud.tembo.io).

+Let's look at an example of something interesting you could build with Postgres on the Geospatial Stack.

 ![extensions](./extensions.png 'extensions')
 Figure 1.
 Snapshot of Tembo's Geospatial Stack extension overview.

-## 1. Loading elephant tracking data (and geospatial data in general) into Postgres
+## Loading elephant tracking data (and geospatial data in general) into Postgres

 Since we're talking about Postgres, we thought an interesting example to explore would be an elephant's journey through the forests of Côte d'Ivoire.

-The following dataset was gathered by Dr. Mike Loomis and his team and published to the Movebank online database of animal tracking data under the CC0 License.
+The following dataset was gathered by Dr. Mike Loomis and his team and published to the [Movebank online database](https://www.movebank.org/cms/movebank-main) of animal tracking data under the CC0 License.
 - Location: Africa, Côte d'Ivoire, Forest Preserve near the village of Dassioko
 - Timeframe: 2018 - 2021
 - Sample Size: 1